Soong-Chan Rah

-Soong-Chan Rah is Milton B. Engebretson Professor of Church Growth and Evangelism at North Park University, Chicago.
+Soong-Chan Rah (fl.
+2010 - present) is Robert Boyd Munger Professor of Evangelism at Fuller Theological Seminary.

 Biography

 Rah obtained his B.A. in political science and history/sociology from Columbia University.
 He finished his M.Div. from Gordon Conwell Theological Seminary (GCTS) and his Th.M. from Harvard University.
 He also completed a D.Min. at GCTS and a Th.D. at Duke Divinity School.

 He was the founding senior pastor of Cambridge Community Fellowship Church, a multi-ethnic, urban church in Cambridge, Massachusetts.
 He has previously worked with InterVarsity Christian Fellowship in the Boston area.

-He is currently Milton B. Engebretson Professor of Church Growth and Evangelism at North Park University and will start his role as Robert Munger Professor of Evangelism at Fuller Theological Seminary in summer 2021.
+He was previously Milton B. Engebretson Professor of Church Growth and Evangelism at North Park University and started his role as Robert Munger Professor of Evangelism at Fuller Theological Seminary in summer 2021.

 He serves on the boards of Sojourners, the Christian Community Development Association, World Vision, and the Catalyst Leadership Center.
 His book, Prophetic Lament: A Call for Justice in Troubled Times, received affirmation as The Englewood Review of Books Best Books of 2015 and Relevant's Top 10 Books of 2015.